finnianr/Eiffel-Loop/doc/Contents.md

-## Text Formats
+## Textual Data Formats
-A library for handling various human-readable text formats.
+Classes for handling various human-readable text formats.
 Supported formats are: XML, XHTML, HTML, JSON, CSV.
 (Note: Eiffel-Loop has other libraries for parsing XML)
 ## Application License Management
-This library contains a few basic classes for constructing an application license manager.
+A few basic classes for constructing an application license manager.
 The most important is a way to obtain a unique machine ID using a combination of the CPU model name and MAC address either from the network card or wifi card.

 The principle developer of Eiffel-loop has developed a sophisticated license management system using RSA public key cryptography, however it is not available as open source.
 If you are interested to license this system for your company, please contact the developer.
 It has been used for the [My Ching](http://myching.software) software product.
 ## ZLib Compression
-A Eiffel interface to the [zlib C library](https://www.zlib.net/).
+An Eiffel interface to the [zlib C library](https://www.zlib.net/).
 The main class is [EL_COMPRESSED_ARCHIVE_FILE](http://www.eiffel-loop.com/library/utility/compression/el_compressed_archive_file.html) with a few helper classes.
 ## Currency Exchange
 Currency Exchange based on European Central bank Rates from [eurofxref-daily.xml](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml)
 ## Windows Installer